 For those who are in the know or comfortable with networking, here is the general direction:

-- Figure out your device’s Wi-Fi MAC address — it’s in the Additional Vehicular Information part of the car’s screen.
+- Figure out your device’s Wi-Fi MAC address.
+On a Tesla, it’s in the Additional Vehicular Information part of the car’s screen.

 - Connect your device to the xfinitywifi network.